John-Poplett/gettingandcleaningdata/CodeBook.md

 The value names conform to a strict pattern that uses a consistent set of subnames so that it possible to decode the meaning of any measurement from its subnames.

 For example, each measurement either belongs to the frequency or time domain and is prefixed accordingly with `time.domain` or `frequency.domain`.
-Each variable specifies its direction "X" or "Y" or indicates a magnitude ("magnitude").
+Each variable specifies its direction in "X","Y" "Z" coordinates or indicates a magnitude ("magnitude").

 The Fourier signals are for 128 samples at 50 Hz.